TekWizely/run/README.md

 #### AUR

-For Archlinux users, a package is availible on the AUR:
+For Archlinux users, a package is available on the AUR:

 * https://aur.archlinux.org/packages/run-git